+Fig.3 Prediction of user's status by day or date based on location and behavior histories (in this example, 09 February prediction for 10 February)

+Information and Societal

+Established: April 2017

+Mountain Atmosphere Research Division

+miura@rs.kagu.tus.ac.jp

-Fig.3 Prediction of user's status by day or date based on location and behavior histories (in this example, 09 February prediction for 10 February) Mountain Atmosphere Research Division miura@rs.kagu.tus.ac.jp Director Associate Professor, Department of Physics, Faculty of Science Division I Kazuhiko Miura Changes in the atmospheric abundance of greenhouse gases and aerosols, in solar radiation and in land surface properties alter the energy balance on the climate system (IPCC2007).
+Director Professor, Department of Physics, Faculty of Science Division I Kazuhiko Miura

+Changes in the atmospheric abundance of greenhouse gases and aerosols, in solar radiation and in land surface properties alter the energy balance on the climate system (IPCC2007).
 Aerosols affect the climate both directly (by scattering and absorbing radiation) and indirectly (by serving as nuclei for cloud formation).
 These effects remain the dominant uncertainty in radiative forcing (Fig.1).

-Fig. 1 Global average radiative forcing estimates and ranges in 2005 for anthropogenic CO $2$, CH $4$, N $2$ O and other important agents and mechanisms (IPCC 2007).
+Fig. 1 Radiative forcing estimates in 2011 relative to 1750 and aggregated uncertainties for the main drivers of climate change (IPCC 2013).
 Sulphur and organic species originated from ocean make new particles to increase the number of cloud condensation nuclei and change properties of cloud.
 However, in the planetary boundary layer (PBL), there are many sea-salt particles that provide surfaces for heterogeneous chemical reactions with sulphur or organic gases (Fig.2).
 There are a few papers of new particle production observed in the PBL under a highpressure system.
 It suggests that particles are produced in the free atmosphere (FT).